Cryogenic Rocket Propulsion

 The next test in the series will be the cold-flow injector test.
 For this test, the propellant storage tanks will be connected to a complete feed system, ending at the injector.
 During these tests, extensive data can be gathered about pressure drops over our components and the state of the flow in our system up until the injector.
 It will give the team experience on how to properly assemble the system to avoid leakage.
 In addition, the control system for valve actuation can be tested.

-In parallel to the progress of the first two tests, the spark torch igniter system will be developed and tested.
-The main goal is to obtain a highly reliable igniter.
+In parallel to the progress of the first two tests, the spark torch ignitor system will be developed and tested.
+The main goal is to obtain a highly reliable ignitor.
 This is a main goal for the team as there will be only a limited number of opportunities to test a complete assembly of our engine or to launch a rocket.
 If the ignition of the rocket engine fails, a complete test or launch campaign can be delayed.
 As these campaigns are often conducted at remote locations, the ability to postpone is often very limited.

 Integration and hot-fire tests